Arkisto-Platform/reva-tutorial/README.md

     // get the client and extract the methods you need const client = new GatewayAPIClient(gateway, credentials.createInsecure(), {});
-    const { listContainer, stat } = promisifyAll(client);
+    const { listContainer } = promisifyAll(client);

     // in this example we're doing a list folder request so

-    // * set up a reference with the path we want to list let ref = new Reference().setPath(folder);
+    // 1. set up a reference with the path we want to list let ref = new Reference().setPath(folder);

-    // set up the request
+    // 2. set up the request
     let req = new ListContainerRequest();

-    // set up the reference in the request req.setRef(ref);
+    // 3. set up the reference in the request req.setRef(ref);

-    // pass the request and the `meta` object with the token to the listContainer method let containers = await listContainer(req, meta);
+    // 4. pass the request and the `meta` object with the token to the listContainer method let containers = await listContainer(req, meta);

     ...